solidcoredata/databus/v3/README.md

 Every value is assigned to both a identifier path and an index (like a sorted map).
 Furthermore each value has a type.

+A table is a varient of a struct, really a repeating struct.
+Because of this, the table syntax can only be used where it is the terminal statement in a value (list value or struct value).

 ### Lists

 There are two types of lists: simple lists and tables.